-The Fund is mainly exposed to the US dollar (USD), Australian dollar, and the Euro.
+The Fund is mainly exposed to the US dollar (USD), Hong Kong dollar, and the Euro.
+(2018: USD, Australian dollar and Euro).

 The bond managers are responsible for managing the exposure to other currencies back to the USD, within the terms of their individual investment mandates.
 Another manager hedges the US dollar exposure to the NZD.
 For international equities the foreign currency exposure is hedged by a specialist manager back to the NZD within the limits approved by the Authority.
 The following table details the Fund's sensitivity to a 5 per cent decrease in the NZD on the unhedged exposure to foreign currencies.